surftrips.co

 Frequently asked

-Barra de Guaratiba is a beach break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Barra de Guaratiba is a beach bottom, fast hollow rivermouth left, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Barra de Guaratiba